 Allergens in the House.
-Allergens in the house can trigger attacks in people with year-long allergic rhinitis, called perennial rhinitis.
+Allergens in the home are the most common triggers of perennial (year-round) allergic rhinitis.
 Household allergens include:

 Allergic rhinitis appears to have a genetic component.
 People with a parent who has allergic rhinitis have an increased risk of developing allergic rhinitis themselves.
 The risk increases significantly if both parents have allergic rhinitis.

 Home or workplace environments can increase the risk for exposure to allergens (mold spores, dust mites, and animal dander) associated with allergic rhinitis.